dbirulia/NewsStand2.0/README.md

 ## Notes

-As always the biggest challenge O faced was dealing with layots
+As always the biggest challenge I faced was dealing with layots

 ## Open-source libraries used